wrytherUC/TaskRuler/README.md

 ### Class Diagram Description

 **MainActivity:**  The first screen the user sees.
-This will have a list of specimens, and an option to enter a new specimen.

-**SpecimenDetailsActivity:**  A screen that shows details of a specimen.
+This will have a place to list their tasks.
+And a button to start the task timer that will appear on a sperate page.
+Also a button  that  will open a  task calendar

 **RetrofitInstance:** Boostrap class required for Retrofit.

-**Plant:** Noun class that represents a plant.
+**Task:** Noun class that represents task

-**Specimen:** Noun class that represents a specimen.
+**Timer:** Noun class that represents a timer.

-**IPlantDAO:** Interface for Retrofit to find and parse Plant JSON.
+**ITaskDAO:** Interface for Retrofit to find and parse Task JSON.

-**ISpecimenDAO:** Interface for Room to persist Specimen data
+**ITimerDAO:** Interface for Room to persist Timer data

 ## Scrum Roles